 ASRS Member Appeal Information

-ASRS members have the right to appeal determinations made by the ASRS with respect to their personal business with the agency.
+A person or entity whose legal rights are impacted by a determination made by the ASRS has the right to appeal any such determination made by the ASRS with respect to their personal business with the agency.

 The ASRS follows the state’s Uniform Administrative Hearing Procedures in accordance with Arizona Revised Statutes §§ 41-1092 et seq. and Arizona Administrative Code Title 2, Chapter 8, Article 4.